 12. Transfer washed rice back to the same pan.
 How to cook starch free rice

 13. Add 1/4 cup of water and maintain the flame at medium low.
 If you prefer add salt and cumin seeds at this point.

 Now the question here is – why drain and steam cook the rice again if the rice is already cooked?
 The answer is simple- at this point the grain is still sticky, to make them look fluffy- rice needs to be steam cooked for another 3-4 minutes and the end result will be separate, fluffy grains with no clumps.

 14. Bring the rice to boil.
 Lower the heat to the “LOW” setting and cover the pan with a cloth* and place a lid over it.
 Keep the flame at low otherwise the cloth may catch fire.
 On a low flame cook for another 4-5 minutes.
 If you are not comfortable keeping a cloth over a pan than skip this part and just place a lid that covers the pan completely.

 * Keeping cloth on top of the pan will avoid the steam to escape and this way the grain will fluff up with no clustered clumps.
 BE VERY CAREFUL WITH THE FLAME ONCE PLACING THE CLOTH OVER THE VESSEL- MAINTAIN IT AT LOW OTHERWISE THE CLOTH WITH CATCH FIRE.

-16. Underneath you will find fluffy- long- white -starch -free -grains of rice.
+16. Underneath you will find fluffy- long- white -grain of rice with reduced starch.